lojinks/swinsian-dark-theme-mod/README.md

 # swinsian-dark-theme-mod
 A desktop theme for [Swinsian](https://swinsian.com) with cover art, artist/album/song, and back/forward/play/pause buttons.
 The buttons are hidden until you mouseover the cover art.
+Based on [Oloar's theme](https://github.com/Oloar/Minimaltheme).

 ### Installation
 * Download the [latest release]